alexklibisz/elastiknn/docs/pages/api.md

 |5|One of the five similarity functions used to score indexed vectors.|
 |6|Additional query parameters for different model/similarity combinations.
 Covered more below.|

-### Datatypes and Similarities
+### Compatibility of Vector Types and Similarities

 Jaccard and Hamming similarity only work with sparse bool vectors.
 Angular, L1, and L2 similarity only work with dense float vectors.
 The following documentation assume this restriction is known.

-These restrictions aren't inherent to the types and algorithms.
-They just seem uncommon and complicate the implementation, so they were left out initially.
+These restrictions aren't inherent to the types and algorithms, i.e., you could in theory run angular similarity on sparse vectors.
+The restriction merely reflects the most common patterns and simplifies the implementation.

 ### Similarity Scoring